kubernetes/community/sig-api-machinery/annual-report-2021.md

    - Server Side Apply promoted to GA
    - Deprecated v1beta1 of Custom Resources and Webhooks (in favor of GA version)
    - API Priority and Fairness introduced v1beta2
-   - A massive ammount of improvements in the API Expression WG
+   - A massive amount of improvements in the API Expression WG

 2. What initiatives are you working on that aren't being tracked in KEPs?